florentc/xob/README.md

 3. `~/.config/xob/styles.cfg`
 4. `/etc/xob/styles.cfg`

 Consult the man page for detailed information about the configuration file and the available options.
 The following `styles.cfg` defines a single style called "default" that showcases all the possible options set to the default values.
-The configration file may contain additional styles to among using the **-s** argument.
+The configration file may contain additional styles to choose among using the **-s** argument.

     default = {
         x         = {relative = 0.0; offset = 0;};